Viridiseptis marina (Grote, 1874)

 Photograph copyright: Merrill A. Peterson

-Viridiseptis marina is a small moth (FW length 13 mm; Span 31.9 ± 1.5 mm with range 29.5 – 35 mm (n=25)) with mottled moss-green forewings that flies in southwestern Oregon during the summer.
-The wing is relatively short and has a scalloped outer margin.
-The wing is strongly mottled with black and yellow scales, appearing mossy green, darkest at the posterior wing base, in the cell, and in the terminal area opposite the cell and lightest yellow-green in the posterior subterminal area, at the apex, and in the posterior terminal area.
+Viridiseptis marina is a small moth (FW length 13 mm; Span 31.9 ± 1.5 mm with range 29.5 – 35 mm (n=25)) that flies in southwestern Oregon during the summer.
+Its forewings are relatively short and have scalloped outer margins.
+They are strongly mottled with black and yellow scales, appearing mossy green, darkest at the posterior wing base, in the cell, and in the terminal area opposite the cell and lightest yellow-green in the posterior subterminal area, at the apex, and in the posterior terminal area.
 A diffuse dark bar spans the median area in the fold.
 The lines are black and yellow-green, incomplete and relatively obscure against the mottled ground.
 The posterior antemedial line is evident near the fold.
 The postmedial line is scalloped, usually evident on the costa and as an S-shaped dark line from the lower reniform to the posterior margin.
 The subterminal line is yellow-green to light gray-green, diffuse and irregular with a strong concave segment opposite the cell.
 A row of black spots comprises the terminal line.
 The fringe is mottled green and black.
-The hindwing is dirty light brownish gray with very weak diffuse gray discal spot and margin and a dark thin terminal line.
+The hindwing is dirty, light brownish-gray with a very weak diffuse gray discal spot and margin and a dark, thin terminal line.
 The fringe is concolorous with a median gray line.
 The head and thorax are mossy yellow-gray similar to the forewing.
 The male antenna is filiform.